All Episodes

 Better health to him.

-It just happens to be the anniversary, sir, when an American combat brigade landed at a small village called the Nang just south of the Viet Vietnamese DMZ back in sixth March 1965.
+It just happens to be the anniversary, sir, when an American combat brigade landed at a small village called the Nang just south of the Vietnamese DMZ back in 6 March 1965.

-That attack in New York just happens to have some eerie earmarks of running in on a bicycle and pulling a hit and fade operation on an em on an American facility.
+That attack in New York just happens to have some eerie earmarks of riding in on a bicycle and pulling a hit-and-fade operation on an American facility.

 I wonder if a Democrat president would authorize wiretaps on these terrorists.